 Oil central heating, electricity, bed linen, towels and Wi-Fi included.
 Initial fuel for wood burner included.
 Cot and highchair.
 External games room with pool table and dart board.

 Enclosed decked area with patios, garden furniture and built-in BBQ.
 Bike store.
 Ample parking.
 Cycle store.
 No smoking.
-Please note: There are sloping banks in the decked area.
+Please note: Couples and family bookings only.
+There are sloping banks in the decked area.

 Nearest railway station